adhearsion/adhearsion-website/views/docs/best-practices/sysadmin.md

 * On SIGHUP, Adhearsion will close and reopen all logfiles.
 Make sure you do this after rotating log files, for example, with logrotate.
 * On SIGALRM, Adhearsion will toggle on or off TRACE level logging.
 This can be very helpful when debugging a production system.
-* On SIGINT or SIGQUIT Adhearsion does several things:
+* On SIGINT or SIGTERM Adhearsion does several things:
     - On first signal, Adhearsion marks its internal state as "shutting down" but continues to take and process calls normally.
     - On second signal, Adhearsion will continue to process calls already in the system, but will reject any new calls.
     - On the third signal, Adhearsion will send a HANGUP to all existing calls.